Carolina Panthers: Stadium and practice facilities

 The Panthers have three open-air fields next to Bank of America Stadium where they currently hold their practices; during the 1995 season, when the team played their home games in South Carolina, the team held their practices at Winthrop University in Rock Hill, South Carolina.
 Because the practice fields, along with the stadium, are located in uptown Charlotte, the fields are directly visible from skyscrapers as well as from a four-story condominium located across the street.
 According to Mike Cranston, a running joke said that the Panthers' division rivals had pooled their resources to purchase a room on the building's top floor and that a fire at the condominium was caused by the Panthers organization.
 In order to prevent people from seeing inside the field while the team is practicing, the team has added "strategically planted trees and a tarp over the ... fence surrounding the fields".
 Additionally, they employ a security team to watch for and chase away any people who stop alongside the fence surrounding the field.
 In the event of bad weather, the team moves their practices to an indoor sports facility about 10 mi from the stadium.
 The team does not own this facility.
-The Panthers have hosted their annual training camp at Wofford College in Spartanburg, South Carolina, since 1995.
+The Panthers hosted their annual training camp at Wofford College in Spartanburg, South Carolina, from 1995 until 2024, when they moved training camp to Charlotte.

+In June 2026, the Carolina Panthers launched an $800 million renovation project for their home stadium, aimed at modernizing the venue and enhancing the fan experience.

 Team headquarters

 The Panthers were planning on building a $1 billion team headquarters and training facility on a 240 acre in Rock Hill, South Carolina, nicknamed "The Rock".
 After six months of discussions and state approval of $115 million in incentives, the formal announcement of the team's plan for a new practice facility came on June 5, 2019.
 Rock Hill mayor John Gettys described the project at that time as the biggest in the city's history.
 Groundbreaking took place in July 2019, and it was expected to be completed by summer 2023.
-The agreement with Rock Hill, however, ended up being terminated on April 19, 2022, with owner David Tepper filing for Chapter 11 bankruptcy.
+The Panthers announced on April 19, 2022, that the project-related agreements with the City of Rock Hill had been terminated.
+On June 1, 2022, GT Real Estate Holdings, LLC, a real estate company owned by David Tepper, filed for Chapter 11 bankruptcy protection in Delaware.